frederic-perez/AmE-dictionary/data/idioms.md

 __rest my case__ :two::hammer: _I rest my case._
 __revamp<sup>1</sup>__ _v tr_ To renovate, refurnish, revise, etc.
 __revamp<sup>2</sup>__ _n_ An instance of renovation, refurnishing, etc.
+__rid out__ _(chiefly Midwestern United States)_ To clean, empty, or clear out (something or some space).
+Primarily heard in US. _You’ve got to learn to rid out some of these negative thoughts you’ve been having, and make room for some positive emotions._ _I’ll be spending this weekend ridding out the garage._
 __ride or die__ _n_ :astonished: One’s closest, most reliable or trustworthy friends. _Liz is my ride or die—I can totally count on her to be there for me in any situation._
+__ride the rail(s)__ To travel on a vehicle mounted on rails (especially a train or streetcar). _I know it takes a lot longer than flying, but I love riding the rail from Portland to Vancouver._
 __ride__ _n_ One’s vehicle, especially an automobile. _You can park your ride in our driveway, if you want._ _Whoa, nice ride!
 Is that a Corvette?_
 __right on__ _The description of the bomb was right on._
 __right up (one’s) alley__ Ideally suited to one’s interests. _This course seemed right up my alley when I signed up for it, but it ended up being dreadfully boring._